ModCabrera/PTSDJournal/README.rst

     Then answer my doctor’s grounding technique questions And I’ve rated my overall mood below 5
-	And I receive a suggestion to call Mike or the Hotline And I am able to view a list of dates with logged entries and preview Journal text and mood rating number …
+	And I receive a suggestion to call Mike or the Hotline And I view a list of log entries/mood rating w/ Doctors Comments Above …

 Log Journal w/ good mood